bratpeki/modern-milkytracker-guide/docs/basics.md

 ## The basics of tracker music

-Here, we'll be looking at the basic elements of tracker music.<br>
+Here, we'll be looking at the elements which make up a tracker composition.
-They will be covered in more detail in the "MilkyTracker basics" doc.

 ### Instruments